2025 Term 2 Week 9 Newsletter

 International Student Program

-Homestay Families for International Students
+Homestay Families Needed for International Students

 We welcome new host families into the Homestay Program on a regular basis.
 There are opportunities for short-term stays and long-term stays (3 - 12 months, or longer).
 Our host families accommodate our students in a safe, welcoming and friendly home situation that supports their personal and educational needs and in return, our International Students are expected to show host families respect, courtesy and consideration.
 Many of our host families form long-lasting friendships with students and their families all over the world.